M-o-a-T/moat-kv/README.rst

 Non-Features
 ============

-DistKV does not support data partitioning.
+MoaT-KV does not support data partitioning.
 Every node stores the whole data set and can instantly deliver mostly-uptodate data.

-DistKV does not have a disk-based storage backend; periodic snapshots and event logs can be used to quickly restore a system, if necessary.
+MoaT-KV does not have a disk-based storage backend; periodic snapshots and event logs can be used to quickly restore a system, if necessary.

 Status
 ======

-DistKV is mostly stable.
+MoaT-KV is mostly stable.
 There are a lot of corner cases that don't have tests yet

 TODOs: